Mukesh39/QrcodeGenerator/README.md

 # License

-This project is licensed with  - Free To use and Modify format
+This project is licensed with  - MIT